WHAT PEOPLE ARE SAYING ABOUT DIMITRIS SGOUROS ON THE INTERNET

 There was some recent commentary on this discussion group about Dimitris

 Sgouros, maybe a little while back.
-The take on him today is that while he
+The take on him today is that he

-that assessment was based on one review.
-I do know there was another
+was an extraordinary child/teen phenomenon...
+I do know there was a

-review of, I think, the same Carnegie Hall recital, which was very
+review of his recent Carnegie Hall recital, which was very

 positive.
-In any case, there is a site up, www.sgourosmp3.com with some
+And there is a site up, www.sgourosmp3.com with some

 interesting performances mostly around 1989.
 Many here may want to check